BertVerhees/java-libs/README.txt

-This is a copy of the https://github.com/openEHR/java-libs repository.
+This was a copy of the https://github.com/openEHR/java-libs repository.

 This copy is created to present a adl-parser-antlr which is a replacement of adl-parser in the original.
 This version runs through all tests of the original version parser.
 So functional it is the same.
-I do not garantue that the java-libs will remain a copy of the original java-libs.
+I do not guarantee that the java-libs will remain a copy of the original java-libs.
 But there won't be any big changes.

+The grammar for 1.4 is less generic written then the grammar for 2.0 This is because a less generic grammmar is easier maintainable, easier to debug.
+But of course, it is a matter of opinion.

+The parser does not break on Exceptions.
+This is because of a project requirement.
+It stores errormessages in a error-list.
+For convenience there is a generated Exception trace which can be thrown by the method: parser.generatedParserException();

 The reason for replacement is that this uses a antlr4 grammar for ADL1.4 Antlr4 has many advantages above javacc which was the grammar-kind in the original version.